Utatistics/BlueZima/README.md

 docker-compose up -d
 ```
 in the root directory of the project.
 To install docker engine, see the [official docs](https://docs.docker.com/engine/install/).
-4. Access the web application: Open a web browser and go to [http://localhost:8000](http://localhost:8000) to access the GUI.
+4. Access the web application: Open a web browser and go to localhost to access the GUI.

 ## Contributing